The Château de Saint Brisson sur Loire was a massive and exceptional fortress with ramparts 20 metres high and 4.5 metres thick.

 During the Revolution of 1793, almost half of the castle was demolished.

 In the 19th century, the castle was renovated and modernised.

-The last descendant of the Saint-Brisson family donated the castle, which was in a poor state of repair, to the town hall of Saint-Brisson in 1987.
-The outbuildings were then sold and the castle
+The last descendant of the Saint-Brisson family donated the castle, which was in a poor state of repair, to the Town Hall of Saint-Brisson in 1987.
+The outbuildings were then sold and the château

-returned to private ownership in 2015 when it was sold to the Société "Tous au Château", which undertook to keep it open to the public.
+returned to private ownership in 2015 when it was sold to the "Tous au Château" company, which undertook to keep it open to the public.